About Cate & the IDB

-1. Global dessert recipes that look and taste amazing but are easy to make from scratch and use simple whole(some) ingredients you probably already have in your pantry.
+- Easy & delicious dessert recipes.
+My recipes look and taste amazing but are easy to make from scratch using simple whole(some) ingredients you probably already have in your pantry.

-2. Travel info, itineraries, hacks, and tips for Europe (especially Germany).
-If you’re a solo or couples traveler who appreciates affordable luxury (meaning, you have a budget but you splurge on the important things), food, and authentic cultural experiences, you’ll love the IDB.
+- Travel info, itineraries, hacks, and tips for Germany, Europe, and beyond.
+If you’re a solo or couples traveler who appreciates good food, authentic cultural experiences, and affordable luxury (you have a budget but you splurge on the important things), you’ll love the IDB.

-Baking and traveling are my two favorites pastimes, and I’m thrilled that you’re joining me on this sweet adventure.
+Baking and traveling are two of favorites activities, and I’m thrilled that you’re joining me on this sweet adventure.

 When I travel, I love exploring the local culture through food, especially a country’s sweet treats.
 You can learn so much about a place by looking at how they use (or don’t use) sugar!

-After growing up in Oregon, I spent some of my teens and 20s living, studying, and then working in Germany, taking epic train trips all over Europe (like Germany to Greece and back), and making cake hats with real icing and candles for parties. 😀 It was a really exciting and fun time in my life.
+After growing up in Oregon, I spent some of my teens and 20s living, studying, and then working in Germany, taking epic train trips all over Europe (like Germany to Greece and back), and making cake hats with real icing and candles . 😀

-Since then, my 20+ year international education career has taken me to South America, Central America, the Caribbean, Australia, and all over North America.
+Since then, my 20+ year career in international education has taken me beyond Europe to South America, Central America, the Caribbean, Australia, and all over North America.
 It’s been a pretty sweet career.

-I’m a total late-bloomer when it comes to baking.
-Besides cakes in my Easy Bake Oven and the odd batch of chocolate chip cookies, I rarely baked while growing up.
-In fact, I rejected all things domestic until my 30s.
+While I’m a life-long travel lover, I’m definitely a late-bloomer when it comes to baking.
+Besides cakes in my Easy Bake Oven and the odd batch of chocolate chip cookies, I had zero interest in baking while growing up.
+In fact, I rejected all things domestic until well into my 30s.

-It was in grad school (studying German) when I decided I needed a hobby that didn’t involve highlighting things in books or analyzing data.
-Inspired by the beautiful birthday cakes my mom made my family while growing up, I took a cake decorating class.
+Several years ago, while studying for my PhD comprehensive exams (in German Applied Linguistics) I decided I needed a hobby that didn’t involve highlighting things in books or analyzing data.
+Inspired by the beautiful birthday cakes my mom made while I was growing up, I took a cake decorating class.